grafana/tempo/docs/sources/tempo/configuration/_index.md

         # Default 1
         [blocklist_poll_tolerate_consecutive_errors: <int>]

-        # The number of tenants to poll concurrently.
-This will multiply the
+        # The number of tenants to poll concurrently, per instance.
+This will
-        # number of Go routines created by any backend calls, and so
+        # multiply the number of Go routines created by any backend calls, and
-        # users should be mindful of raising this too high.
+        # so users should be mindful of raising this too high for both the
+        # instance and globally for what the backend can support.
         # Default 5
         [tenant_poll_concurrency: <int>]